✅ Buy Alert - 3rd Buy, 35% FCF margin <1% attrition business growing at 20%, 10yr low valuation

 What’s going on with the stock?

 The stock has declined 55% to AUD 60 from AUD 134, primarily due to the ‘loss of focus’, to put it mildly, by the co-founder and current executive chair, Richard White (30%+ owner of shares).
-He is the founder and ex-CEO for the last thirty years, the heart of the business.
-The sex scandal and power-grabs saga undoubtedly caused delays in key product releases, thereby slowing revenue growth.
+He has led the business for the last thirty years.
+Still, the sex scandal and power-grabs saga undoubtedly derailed business momentum, delayed key product releases, and slowed revenue growth.

 I am a bit annoyed as it was an unforced error (more here), but as someone who wants to own the Wisetech business forever, I am a happier buyer here.